 When to Seek Professional Help

 When symptoms affect one’s functioning in school, work, daily life, or relationships, it’s an excellent time to seek help.
-It is helpful to find a therapist who is skilled in diagnosing and working with specific phobias and anxiety disorders.
+It is helpful to consider finding a therapist who is skilled in diagnosing and working with specific phobias and anxiety disorders.
 They can help a person uncover the underlying causes of their phobia, address them, and learn healthy ways to handle triggers and anxieties.
 If the phobia is tied to a traumatic experience, working with a trained EMDR or other trauma therapists can help.
 A skilled therapist can be found using an online therapist directory.

 In My Experience